guildai/guild.ai/pages/start/runs.md

 - When the run was started
 - Source code digest

-For example, to show runs that were started within the last 15 minutes, run:
+To show runs that were started within the last 15 minutes, run:

 ``` command
 guild runs --started 'last 15 minutes'
 ```

-For availble filter options, refer to command help, either [online](/commands) or using `--help` with the command.
+For help filtering runs, refer to the applicable command in [Commands Reference](/commands/index.md) or use `--help` with the command.

 ## Export Runs

-You can export runs to a directory for backup or to clear runs from your list.
+Export runs to a directory for backup or to clear runs from your environment.

 Export all runs to a local `archived-runs` directory: